-Curious about how ancient Greece and Rome influence modern buildings?
-Neoclassical architecture, which emerged in the mid-18th century, revived classical grandeur.
-Its clean lines, symmetry, and elegant columns are well known.
+Wondering how ancient Greece and Rome still shape modern buildings?
+Neoclassical architecture, which began in the mid-18th century, brings back classical beauty.
+It features clean lines, symmetry, and columns from classical architecture.

 This article will explore:

-- Key characteristics: columns, symmetry, and geometric forms.
+- Neoclassical architecture characteristics: columns, symmetry, and geometric forms.

 - Materials and Techniques: Stone, marble, and classical construction methods.